Buuchia/CCS_blog/posts/hw_w12_AT3_Journey.md

 To make this work, I am going to broker creative coding knowledge from the p5js community, which I have been a part of since the start of this semester, to our community of practice.
 In doing so, Poon may find creative coding therapeutic, while I can also learn from her feedback to enrich my coding skill as she had some experience in play-testing websites from her previous jobs.

 In short, my p5 sketch will display heart shapes with random self-affirmation messages when Poon's mouse double-clicks on the canvas.
-If she drags the mouse across the canvas, the cursor will show a trail of falling hearts.
+If she drags the mouse across the canvas, the cursor will show a trail of floating hearts.
 She can also choose the background images from the drop-down menu, and play or pause the soothing meditative music.

 ## What actually happened

-To begin with, I searched about colors that have a pleasant
+I remember that I saw a tutorial about dragging a falling hearts cursor on Patt Vira's YouTube channel and it would fit really well with my concept so I learned to understand her walk-through.
+Then I searched about 'colours that help reduce anxiety' on Google, but the results weren't really helpful because the sites listed almost every hue, so I picked and tested colours in Adobe Illustrator to get the final palette.

+Once I finished that tutorial, I found another video of hers about particle system, in which when the mouse is pressed,they form a heart shape then expand and disappear like a firework.
+However in my sketch, instead of falling down after the expansion, the particles float in random direction, which I find having a more dreamy effect.
+I also included some codes to generate three random positive texts inside the heart particles.

+Then I realised the background was a little empty, so I wanted to do something interesting with it instead of a plain coloured canvas, so I loaded a sunset image that I took when I was by the beach, which is a pleasant moment of the day that people can feel relaxed.

+For the audio, I went to Freesound website and looked up some meditative soundtracks.
+Fortunately, I found the Love

+With these basic setup of the website, I shared it to my roommate to test and